box/developer.box.com/content/guides/internal/style-guide.md

 A message is an easy way to show a user that something is important.

-### Notice messages
+### Default message

-The lowest level of message is a notice.
+The lowest level of message is default messae.
 Either explicitly set the type, or omit the type.

 ```html